Double Dragon (video game): Commercial performance

 The arcade game was a blockbuster hit.
 In Japan, Game Machine listed Double Dragon as the most successful table arcade cabinet of June 1987.
 It went on to be the third highest-grossing table arcade game of 1987 in Japan.
 In Europe, it was the top-grossing arcade game on the UK's Deith Leisure arcade charts in July and August 1987.
-In the United States, it was the highest-grossing arcade video game of 1988, and again the highest-grossing dedicated arcade game for a second year in 1989.
+In the United States, it was the biggest arcade hit since Pac-Man, becoming the highest-grossing arcade video game of 1988 and again the highest-grossing dedicated arcade game for a second year in 1989.
 In 1988, Taito America sold over 10,000 dedicated arcade cabinets in the United States, where the game was purchased by over 80% of arcade operators.
-However, Taito America's earnings were negatively impacted by illegal printed circuit board (PCB) sales, which led to a lawsuit that it won in 1989.
+The game went on to sell 40,000 arcade units worldwide, including 26,000 arcade units in the United States.
+However, Taito America's earnings were negatively impacted by pirated printed circuit board (PCB) arcade conversion kits, which led to a lawsuit that it eventually won in 1989.

+The NES and Master System ports were also highly successful.
 Toys "R" Us reported that the NES version of Double Dragon sold out in its first two weeks on sale in the United States, becoming America's top-selling game by July 1988.
 The NES version sold 100,000 copies within 30 days of release in the US, where it drew controversy concerning video game violence.
 With demand for 1 million cartridges, it was among the most in-demand games through Christmas 1988, along with Nintendo's Super Mario Bros.
 2 and Zelda II: The Adventure of Link.
 Double Dragons chart-topping sales on home consoles continued with the Atari 2600 version by Activision going on to sell nearly 500,000 copies, making it one of the most popular games on the console, even as it was approaching the end of its lifespan.
 In the United Kingdom, Melbourne House's ZX Spectrum and Commodore 64 ports topped the software sales chart in late 1988, while Mastertronic's Amiga port topped the Amiga chart in early 1990, and Mastertronic's budget C64 release was the third top-selling C64 game in June 1991.
 Mastertronic's home computer ports went on to sell 289,510 units in the UK.